Regal Shoes Building

 Building in Los Angeles, California, U.S.

 Regal Shoes is a historic two-story building at 6349 W. Hollywood Boulevard in Hollywood, California.

 History

 Regal Shoes, built in 1939, was designed by the architectural firm Walker & Eisen, who were responsible for many of Los Angeles's most notable buildings, including the Fine Arts Building, Hollywood Plaza Hotel, Taft Building, United Artists Theatre, and more.

-In 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Regal Shoes listed as a contributing property in the district.
+In 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Regal Shoes listed as a contributing property in the district.

-Regal Shoes Building was owned by the Church of Scientology as of 2006, and the Sea Org logo is located on the exterior of the building.
+Regal Shoes Building was bought by the Church of Scientology in 1996, to be used by the church's architecture and design team.
+The Sea Org logo is located on the exterior of the building.

 Architecture and design

 The Regal Shoes Building features a Streamline Moderne design that includes a rounded corner, porthole windows, banded windows, and a Terrazzo entry.